aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 Aspose.Words enables you to create output documents with various layouts, depending on the parameters specified in the [LayoutOptions](https://apireference.aspose.com/words/java/com.aspose.words/LayoutOptions) property of the **Document**.
 This property resembles some of the Microsoft Word user interface menu options described in this article.

+For a complete list of parameters such as [ContinuousSectionPageNumberingRestart](https://apireference.aspose.com/words/java/com.aspose.words/layoutoptions#ContinuousSectionPageNumberingRestart) to calculate page numbers in a continuous section that restarts page numbering, or [IgnorePrinterMetrics](https://apireference.aspose.com/words/java/com.aspose.words/layoutoptions#IgnorePrinterMetrics) to ignore the "Use printer metrics to lay out document" compatibility option, see the [LayoutOptions](https://apireference.aspose.com/words/java/com.aspose.words/LayoutOptions) class page.

 ## Formatting Marks

 Aspose.Words allows to manage formatting marks using the following properties: